-The Middle East committee was established by Westmoreland's executive committee in 1978 "to organize the study of issues involved in realizing peace in the Middle East,"; calling on the many members with first-hand experience in the Middle East.
+The Middle East Committee was established by Westmoreland's Executive Committee in 1978 "to organize the study of issues involved in realizing peace in the Middle East."
 Since its establishment the committee has planned, implemented, and participated in activities for the congregation, other UCC entities, and ecumenical groups that focus on Middle East issues.

 Current activities include:

 - coordinating the Olive Oil Ministry, a coalition of 19 local churches selling Palestinian olive oil products.

 - supporting Tent of Nations, an Environmental and Educational Farm in the Palestinian West Bank.

 - a partnership relationship with Christ Episcopal Church in Nazareth, Israel